NovalisTheMagician/Calculus/README.md

 # Calculus
-A math calculator written in java
+A math calculator written in java.

-It features a free-form math input with correct operator precedence (braces not supported) It supports the four basic operators '+', '-', '*', '/'
+It features a free-form math input with correct operator precedence (braces not supported).
+It supports the four basic operators '+', '-', '*', '/'